 As smoking is a contra-indication for infections, it is advisable that you should stop smoking for three months before and after surgery.

-As smoking promotes bone loss and gum disease and tend to constrict the little blood vessels in the bone, periodontal ligaments and gums, it is most likely to slow down your treatment and cause unnecessary infections.
-Smoking also causes discolouration and staining on the teeth.
+As smoking promotes bone loss and gum disease and tends to constrict the little blood vessels in the bone, periodontal ligaments, and gums, it is most likely to slow down your treatment and cause unnecessary infections.
+Smoking also causes discoloration and staining on the teeth.
 It also stains the elastics that we use in orthodontics.

 It is only in very rare cases that you find that there is enough space for wisdom teeth to develop and come out in normal positions in the mouth.
 More often than not they cause all kinds of problems like headaches and gum infections because of their struggle to find space in the mouth.
-It is common to find that because of the pressure they exert, that front teeth may tend to crowd, top and bottom.
+It is common to find that because of the pressure they exert, those front teeth may tend to crowd, top and bottom.
 They are normally fully developed and start to appear in the mouth at the age of 18.
-It is advisable to have them removed at about 16 years of age before the roots are fully developed as removal later on can become complicated.
-Wisdom teeth is one of the major factors influencing the stability of an orthodontic case as they create a negative force that can influence the long term results of your orthodontic treatment.
+It is advisable to have them removed at about 16 years of age before the roots are fully developed as removal, later on, can become complicated.
+Wisdom teeth are one of the major factors influencing the stability of an orthodontic case as they create a negative force that can influence the long-term results of your orthodontic treatment.

 Because orthodontic treatment causes major changes to your facial structure and appearance it is advisable that you choose an orthodontic specialist with extensive and specialized training and experience to see to you orthodontic needs.